Skip to content

 Read more about the ruling on the American Medical Association website.

-Certain departments across Penn State Milton S. Hershey Medical Center are implementing student billable notes.
+Departments across Penn State Health are implementing student billable notes.
 In order to comply with the hospital’s policy, there are specific requirements and documentation guidelines students, residents and attendings must follow.
-Each provider should check with their department chair to see if student billable notes are applicable in their area.

 Jump to topic